ChristopheBouriel/SharePlace-Docker/README.md

 # About this repo :
 That was an existing application I decided to dockerize to learn how to use this tool and train myself.
-It has already been deployed using cloud services and you can find the [frontend](https://github.com//ChristopheBouriel/SharePlace-frontend-deploy) and [backend](https://github.com//ChristopheBouriel/SharePlace-backend-deploy in my repositories.
+It has already been deployed using cloud services and you can find the [frontend](https://github.com//ChristopheBouriel/SharePlace-frontend-deploy) and [backend](https://github.com//ChristopheBouriel/SharePlace-backend-deploy) in my repositories.
 You can also read more about this project in my portfolio :
 https://portfolio-christophe-bouriel.netlify.app
-The link to find it on Internet is https://shareplace4u.netlify.app
+The link to find the site on Internet is https://shareplace4u.netlify.app

 Now, to get the whole app running in containers :